Skip to content

 Sale deed The actual ownership-transfer instrument.
 EC entries must point back to it.

-Patta / revenue record Revenue holder record; useful but not proof of marketable title by itself.
+Patta / Chitta Revenue ownership record; useful but not proof of marketable title by itself.

 FMB sketch Survey boundary and subdivision reference used to catch wrong-survey EC searches.